raindigi/cloud-infra-terraform/gcp/README.md

 ## Accessing the infrastructure

-When the `terraform apply` command completes, it shows an output that lists the names, private IP addresses, and public IP addresses of the created instances.
+At the end of the execution, the `terraform apply` command outputs the names, private IP addresses, and public IP addresses of the created instances.

 > You can display this output at any time with `terraform output`.

-You can connect to any of the instances with:
+You can connect to any of these instances with:

 ```bash
 gcloud compute ssh <NAME>